RaoulLuque/ImageRecognitionFromScratch/README.md

 To run the code or a specific model, please refer to the [running a model](#running-a-model) section.

 The logs of the respective models can be found by clicking the links below the respective model to browse the repositories at the respective state and opening the [best_result.log](best_result.log) or [best_result.txt](best_result.log) file (depending on how old the model is).

+The best model using this library is the [twelfth](#twelfth-model-0040-error-rate) with an error rate of 0.40% on the MNIST dataset test images.
+To load this model just download the repository at this state and refer to the [running a model](#running-a-model) section.
+Note that a pretrained model is stored in the [models](models) directory.
+Since the goal of this assignment was  to achieve an error rate of 0.30% and this repositories implementation does not have GPU support, a Jupyter notebook is provided with which a TensorFlow model can be setup that achieves a sub 0.30% error rate.
+Said model could be setup with this library as well, would however take a very long time to train.

 ## First model (09-10% error rate)
 [3f5521c](https://github.com/RaoulLuque/image-recognition-neural-network/tree/3f5521c3a99c06911f46d639afd329db93781204)